ddervs/ddervs.github.io/_posts/2018-01-18-is-it-a-banger-load-files.md

 title: Is it a banger?
 Make your own dataset
 date: 2018-01-18 12:14:01
 author: ddervs
-short_description: The companion notebook to `is-it-a-banger`, this shows how to create the dataset used in the article.
+short_description: The companion notebook to is-it-a-banger, this shows how to create the dataset used in the article.
 ---

 These are some brief instructions on how to make the dataset I used in the article [Is it a banger?](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/is_it_a_banger.ipynb).